rk-2903/aws-s3-mcp-server/README.md

 An MCP server implementation for retrieving  data such as PDF's from S3.

+### Note: dev branch has login to PutObject and CreateBucket as an extenion to the default get operation provided in https://github.com/aws-samples/sample-mcp-server-s3

 ## Features
 ### Resources
 Expose AWS S3 Data through **Resources**. (think of these sort of like GET endpoints; they are used to load information into the LLM's context).
 Currently only **PDF** documents supported and limited to **1000** objects.